 CHAPMAN: You just rely on what people tell us on camera, like we had Les Seitz of The Oregonian.
 I think had Win accepted our invitation, we would have had no reason to hide that.
 We just rely on what people tell you.

 The truth is that we talked to a lot of ex-followers, and they said the same thing.
 That if you weren’t inside that power circle of the 10 to 15 people that Sheela commanded, “we were naively obvious to what was going on.”
 We thought that was tragic too, that a lot of people who joined this movement for the right reasons and kind of this Herculean effort to create their own happiness in their own community.

 What are your emotional feelings about that, especially within the second episode when the Rajneeshees think they are creating their own utopia?

-MACLAIN: I think what was interesting was that when Baghwan had taken a vow of silence, and what I had gotten from them, is that their life had become much less about their devotion to Baghwan and more just about the sense of community and family that they felt there.
+MACLAIN: I think what was interesting was that when Bhagwan had taken a vow of silence, and what I had gotten from them, is that their life had become much less about their devotion to Bhagwan and more just about the sense of community and family that they felt there.
 Which is what I think drew them so tightly to that community and wanting to defend it.

 CHAPMAN: We interviewed a ton of Sannyasins early on, and yes there were some who left with resentment and regret.
 But I’d say by and large with the people we talked to that they felt like it was the most profound and rewarding experiment than anything they have been apart of, which we found pretty rare.
 When most cults implode it’s with hate and resentment.